na-na-hi/renget/archive/Thegreatcoom.md

 In all seriousness though, hello!
 I make bots since I enjoy the creative aspect of it as well as seeing them in action, so if you have any interesting logs feel free to post them.
-If you for some reason want to contact me for bot requests or something else shoot a message to - Thegreatcoom@proton.me
+If you for some reason want to contact me for bot requests or something else shoot a message to - Thegreatcoom@proton.me I've also written a rentry on bot-creativity, if you feel like checking that out - https://rentry.org/TGCsCreativityGuide

 #Bots
 Tholf | Summary